 In this recipe, the earthy, creamy ube gets paired with rich and tangy cream cheese to make a decadent dessert.
 Ube cheesecake is moderately sweet and the flavors of the ube and cheese are perfectly balanced.

 There is not much complication in making it.
-I used frozen grated purple yam that are sold in 1 lb packages.
+I used frozen grated purple yam that is sold in 1 lb packages.
 They can be found in Asian groceries.
 You can use the fresh ones too if you can find them where you are.
 It is hard to find them here in Winnipeg and they rarely ever have fresh ones in the store, so thanks heavens for the frozen ones!

 - To cook the purple yam, let it thaw and then wrap them in foil, steam them for about 15-20 minutes until they are really soft.